Add new comment

 After creating the view, you’ll notice we only have a Master display.
 For REST to work, we need to add a REST export display.

-We can change aliases used for fields by opening the field settings dialog.
+We can change aliases used for fields by opening the field settings dialogue.
 This is useful if we want something user friendly and don't want to use default field labels.

 I recommend using the Dev HTTP Client chrome extension for testing REST APIs.
 It will allow you to set the Accept header to return something other than JSON, and it formats the output to assist with debugging.
 It’s also worth noting that you can only use GET.
 Views won’t accept POST, PUT, PATCH, or DELETE operations.